 Be Prepared for the Next Disaster

-The COVID-19 pandemic has taught us a lot of lessons.
+The pandemic has taught us a lot of lessons.
 Having remote work policies in place as well as investing in technology can help overcome such disasters.
 Building up an emergency fund if not only advised but is essential.
 You may also want to start paying off debt and cutting down on non essential expenditure.
 While the government has adopted certain policies in place for disaster management may help in the future, having your own company policy also helps dealing with disasters at such scale.

 Prioritize Business Activities